-Learn how to make homemade enchilada sauce.
-This recipe is quick, easy and delicious!
+Learn how to make easy enchilada sauce.
+This homemade recipe is quick, easy and delicious!
 You can easily double or triple this recipe and freeze the sauce to have on hand for enchiladas, burritos, and tacos.
-You only need a few simple ingredients to make it!
+Plus, you only need a few simple ingredients to make it.

 I found a recipe on Dinner, Then Dessert and it was everything it promised to be – quick, easy, and delicious.
 I, of course, have since played around with it and have settled on a version that is now my go-to homemade enchilada sauce.

 You can make a single batch in about 15 minutes, you can make a big batch and freeze it for later and you can use it on all the enchiladas, tacos, and breakfast burritos.

 - First, it’s easy!
 Like, 15-minutes easy and it calls for ingredients you probably already have on hand in your pantry.

 - It has a touch of butter.
 Instead of using all oil, I add some butter which gives the sauce a touch of richness and buttery flavor.
 It’s not authentic, but it’s delicious.

 - You don’t need a bunch of spices.
 Instead of mixing chili powder, ground cumin, garlic powder, and onion powder to make chili seasoning, I use a premade chili seasoning blend.
 It has everything in it so no need to dig through the spice cabinet looking for different spices.
 You can find chili seasoning blends at the store – sometimes local brands are better than national brands, so try a few and pick a favorite.

 - If you make a lot of recipes with enchilada sauce, you can easily double or triple this recipe and make a big batch.

 - For storage, you can keep it in the fridge or it will keep in the freezer for several months.